Kotivskyi/ai-footbal-booking/backend/src/controllers/controllers_status.md

         *   `cancelBooking(req, res)`: Handles booking cancellation.
         *   `getMyBookings(req, res)`: Retrieves a user's bookings.
 *   **Tasks:**
-    *   Receive and parse HTTP requests.
+    *   ✅ Receive and parse HTTP requests.
-    *   Extract data from request bodies and parameters.
+    *   ✅ Extract data from request bodies and parameters.
-    *   Validate request data (can be delegated to middleware).
+    *   ⏳ Validate request data (can be delegated to middleware).
-    *   Call the corresponding service methods to perform business logic.
+    *   ✅ Call the corresponding service methods for authentication.
-    *   Format the response data using the `apiResponse` utility.
+    *   ⏳ Format the response data using the `apiResponse` utility.
-    *   Send HTTP responses with appropriate status codes.
+    *   ✅ Send HTTP responses with appropriate status codes.

 **Testing Strategy:**
 - Unit tests for request handling